-Functions for the system keys (number block, Ctrl, Alt, Del, Tab, Windows) are the same as with conventional PCs.
+The functions of the system keys (number block, Ctrl, Alt, Del, Tab, Windows) are the same as with conventional PCs.
 An exception however is the [Layer] key, which allows multiple assignment for all existing keys (similar to the shift key).
 The display units 5D5600.0x and 5D5601.0x allow up to 4 levels to be used (multiple assignments).
-In this case, keys can be defined to switch levels (see the Provit Mkey utilities User's Manual).
-The system keys are printed at B&R and are unable to be labeled.
+In this case, keys can be defined to switch levels (see the Provit Mkey Utilities User's Manual).
+The system keys are printed at B&R and cannot be labeled.